alt3kx/wafparan01d3/README.md

   (Optional but recommended) Move the rules directory from the new directory to your ModSecurity directory:  </br>
 `$ sudo mv coreruleset-3.3.2/rules/ /etc/modsecurity/`
 5. Edit your Apache security2.conf file to ensure it’ll load ModSecurity rules:  </br>
-`$ vim /etc/apache2/mods-enabled/security2.conf` <-- where is this file ?
+`$ sudo vim /etc/apache2/mods-enabled/security2.conf` <-- where is this file ?

 ```     IncludeOptional /etc/modsecurity/crs-setup.conf
         IncludeOptional /etc/modsecurity/rules/*.conf